Adam-Jimenez/notes-technical-analysis/5-MajorReversalPatterns.md

 or the requirement of two successive closes below the neckline (the two day rule) can be used for added confirmation.
 Until that downside violation takes place, however, there is always the possibility that the pattern is not really a head and shoulders top and that the uptrend may resume at some point.

-# The important of volume
+# The importance of volume

 The accompanying volume pattern plays an important role in the development of the head and shoulders top as it does in all price patterns.
 As a general rule, the second peak (the head) should take place on lighter volume than the left shoulder.
 This is not a requirement, but a strong tendency and an early warning of diminishing buying pressure.
 The most important